nicoj2011/StudiCast/README.md

 2. Delete everything in htdocs Folder at the XAMPP Installationfolder
 3. Copy the whole content the htdocs
 4. Start Apache and MySQL
-5.Import DBModel.xml at 127.0.0.1/phpmyadmin (Standart User root no PW) change importsettings to XML
+5. Import DBModel.xml at 127.0.0.1/phpmyadmin (Standart User root no PW) change importsettings to XML
-6. Configure the connection.txt as u need it (Server, User, PW, and DB)
+6. Configure the connection.txt as u need it (Server, User, PW, and DB - Standart XAMPP: Server: 127.0.0.1; User: root; PW:; DB: ni1243592_1sql1)
 7. visit localhost or 127.0.0.1 and enjoy it